bjhardcastle/nwb-mcp-server/IDEAS.md

 # Vision
 - user can throw out a hypothesis in natural language (in teams, say)
-- multiple agents can run, in parallel, 24/7
+- multiple agents can run, in parallel, 24/7, they're fast, expert users of all the tools and techniques, don't get tired
 - agents can generate their own hypotheses based on previous findings

 # Questions for discussion (or to investigate and pre-emptively answer)